datadreamsbyasghar/symptom-analyzer-dashboard/README.md

 - ✅ Confidence scores for each possible diagnosis
 - ✅ Decision Tree-based feature importance chart
 - ✅ Input validation for empty symptom cases
-- ✅ Clean, checkbox-based UI for fast symptom selection
+- ✅ Clean, checkbox-based UI for fast symptoms selection
 - ✅ Deployable on Streamlit Cloud
 - ✅ Ready for customization based on client data